 Those negotiations are ongoing, though it appears he's going to get it, along with a 10-year contract in the neighborhood of $27.5 million per.
 Nice neighborhood, by the way -- has a Starbucks and everything.

 This story, however, isn't so much about what A-Rod and Boras stand to gain.
-It's about the face they already have lost.

 But before we get to that, let's pause to luxuriate in the moment.
 Isn't this enjoyable?
 And isn't it interesting that we find this so enjoyable?